BUSAD 120 - Business Law » Summer 2022 » Chapter 33 Study Guide Quiz

 Clark hires Dimitri to act as his agent to purchase Expo Sports Arena, Inc. Clark tells Dimitri to reveal that he is buying the firm and its assets on behalf of a third party and to tell the seller who that third party is.
 Clark is

-A. an undisclosed principal.
+A. an apparent principal.

 C. a disclosed principal.